 If my personal health information is private, why did I get a call from Center staff offering help with my diabetes?

 If you’re contacted by a Cigna health advocate or an MNPS Care Coordinator, you can be assured they will never share your personal information with MNPS.
 MNPS does receive a summary of group findings, such as the number of employees with certain conditions like diabetes and heart disease.
 Summaries like these help staff customize wellness programs for employees, but they never contain information that would identify you personally.

 If our Care Coordinators or Cigna health advocates believe you might benefit from one of their health improvement programs, they may give you a call.
 Care Coordinators and advocates look at your health assessment answers and claims information to suggest programs you might be interested in.
 Your participation is completely optional, and all calls are confidential.

 To learn more about Cigna outreach calls, visit cigna.com/mnps, click Plan Extras and the Why is Cigna Calling Me link.

 Where can I find more information about MNPS’s privacy practices?

 You can view MNPS’s notice of privacy practices on Benefit Express at MNPSBenefits.org.

 Are there any cancellations because of the coronavirus?

 The fitness center remains open at half capacity, with certain modifications.
-Group fitness classes are paused until further notice.
+Group fitness classes are starting to come back but with restrictions.
 Check out our exercise-at-home videos on YouTube, or follow us on Twitter (@MNPSWellCenter) for some do-at-home ways to stay active.

 Where is the fitness center?